Battle of New Orleans

 100 ml white vinegar = 3.75 fl oz

 DAY 2 Drain tomatoes + onions and put into a large pot.
+Put the pickling spice in a cheesecloth bag or a tea ball before adding to pot.
 Add these ingredients to the pot and simmer one hour.

 15 ml cornstarch = 1 Tbsp